Today's top five marketing challenges

 In a world where digital technologies are moving faster than many businesses can keep pace with, organisations must evaluate what skills and technologies are required to reach, engage and add value to your customer, with the ultimate goal to deliver growth and stay relevant.
 Target Internet’s recent Digital Marketing Skills Benchmark, in association with CIM, highlights some worrying trends about how up-to-date marketers are with the latest technology.

 The research revealed skills gaps in analytics and content marketing across all seniority levels and industries.
-Furthermore, it found that those marketers in senior roles lacked working knowledge of SEO, social media and programmatic advertising, posing questions for how effectively strategies would incorporate these key channels for digital marketers.
-Whilst these skills gaps may not be surprising to many, the level at which they still exist in the industry should be concerning.
-Furthermore, the growth of digital channels means that making an impact online is a challenge facing marketers across the industry.
+Furthermore, it found that those marketers in senior roles lacked working knowledge of SEO, social media and programmatic advertising, posing questions for how readily they would invest in any of these tactics without the strategic understanding of their value.